sheenamt/msings/README.rst

 5. msi_intervals : MSI interval file (see example under "doc/mSINGS_TCGA.intervals")  - file for internal program use.
 User makes this using msi formatter script.

-6. settings.conf : file specifying absolute paths to above files, thresholds for MSI status calling, and control name.
-Can be specified at the command prompt with:

-  >>> scons settings=/path/to/settings.conf

-7. data.conf : file specifying absolute paths to bam files to be processed.
-Can be specified at the command prompt with:

-  >>> scons data=/path/to/data.conf

 Please note that both your reference genome and bed files MUST follow the convention that chromosomes are numbered numerically or with "X" or "Y" - other names are not supported.

 Output files:
 -------------